SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter35.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 35
-title: Chapter 35 - Beneath the Fan, a Flame
+Title: Chapter 35 - Beneath the Fan, a Flame
-layout: default
 ---

 ## *The Silk of Fate*